 4. Add the Coconut Milk and the Rest of the Ingredients

 Put inside the coconut milk, palm sugar, salt, and mushroom stock.
-Mix them evenly with a spatula until all of the palm sugar is dissolved.
+Mix them evenly with a spatula until all the palm sugar is dissolved.

 5. Put Inside the Tahu and Tempe into the Terik Gravy